YesJulz N-Word Footage Surfaces After Controversial Tweet Deleted, Dropped From Two Toronto Shows

 It turns out that, despite YesJulz’ Twitter apology, the N-word is something she is clearly comfortable using.
 After all of the outrage over the now-deleted tweet, Uproxx shared a short video of YesJulz using the phrase “yes n***a” when talking to one of her friends.
 Does this prove that if Twitter hadn’t erupted in disgust, she might actually have worn that shirt?

 Apparently, those who put together the WIPP conference were unaware of YesJulz’ previous controversies regarding the N-word and accusations of cultural appropriation prior to their booking her for a panel.
-After the Twitter fallout over the controversial t-shirt, a WIPP spokesperson gave a statement to Fader that said, “We are here to empower women through our content and have no tolerance for racial insensitivity.”
+After the Twitter fallout over the controversial T-shirt, a WIPP spokesperson gave a statement to Fader that said, “We are here to empower women through our content and have no tolerance for racial insensitivity.”

 Do you think YesJulz needs to do more to apologize for the N-word controversy that is putting her social media career in jeopardy?
 Sound off in the comments section below.